AnTiMatteIR/stash-docs/docs/advanced/reverse-proxy.md

 Another example for `nginx`:

-In this case we are using `stash.home` as our domain and `192.168.0.1` is stash's ip so edit accordingly.
+In this case we are using `stash.home` as our domain and `192.168.0.1` is Stash's ip so edit accordingly.

 The `external_host` configuration option should also be set, in this case `external_host: http://stash.home`.
-Refer to [external_host](https://github.com/stashapp/stash/pull/369) for more details
+Refer to [external_host][stash-github-pr-369] for more details

 ```nginx
 server {